-Add FFmpeg to Windows 7/8 Path
+Add FFmpeg to Windows 7 or Windows 8 Path

-To check whether FFmpeg is properly added to Windows path, open the Command Prompt or PowerShell, type
+Verify FFmpeg PathTo check if FFmpeg is properly added to the Windows path, open the Command Prompt or PowerShell window, type

-ffmpeg and press enter.
+ffmpeg, and press Enter.
 If everything goes well, you will see FFmpeg details like the version number, default configuration, etc.